MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels-in-teams.md

 By default, any team owner or team member can create a private channel.
 Guests can't create them.
 On the **Settings** tab for a team, team owners can turn off or turn on the ability for members to create private channels.
 As an admin, you can use [policies](#set-whether-users-in-your-organization-can-create-private-channels) to control which users in your organization are allowed to create private channels.

 The person who creates the private channel is the private channel owner and only private channel owners can directly add or remove people from it.
-A private channel owner can add any team member to a private channel in the team, including guests.
+A private channel owner can add any team member to the private channel they created, including guests.
 Members of a private channel have a secure conversation space, and when new members are added, they can see all conversations (even old conversations) in that private channel.

-To learn more about how to create a private channel, see ADD LINK TO END USER CONTENT.
+For steps on how to create a private channel, see ADD LINK TO END USER CONTENT.

 ### What happens when a team member leaves or is removed from a team?